Fort Bliss: Base realignment and closure

 In 1995, the Department of Defense recommended that the U.S. 3rd Armored Cavalry Regiment be relocated to Fort Carson, Colorado.
 Efforts to consolidate units from another post with those units that remained at Fort Bliss were overruled by the Base Realignment and Closing Commission, leaving Fort Bliss without any armored vehicles.
 Units operating the US Army's MIM-104 Patriot Missile Defense System relocated to Fort Bliss during the 1990s.
 The Patriot system played an important role in the Persian Gulf War/Operation Desert Storm in 1991.
 In commemoration, the US 54 expressway in northeast El Paso was designated the Patriot Freeway.

 War on terror

 After the September 11, 2001 attacks, Fort Bliss provided ADA Battalions for US and NATO use in Afghanistan and Iraq, and has served as one of the major deployment centers for troops bound for Iraq and Afghanistan.
 This mission is accomplished via nearby Biggs Army Airfield, which is included in the installation's supporting areas.
-Following the War in Afghanistan (2001–present) in 2001 Fort Bliss began training Afghan security forces at the U.S. Army Sergeants Major Academy at Fort Bliss, with the hope that these newly trained soldiers would eventually be able to take control of their own national security.
+Following the War in Afghanistan (2001–2021) in 2001 Fort Bliss began training Afghan security forces at the U.S. Army Sergeants Major Academy at Fort Bliss, with the hope that these newly trained soldiers would eventually be able to take control of their own national security.